I saw this quote the other day by Albert Mohler.

 This is so bad, and it reeks of false humility.
 Does he really expect Christians to fall for this type of sophistry and rhetoric?

 What God promises us does include health and wealth.
 His statement appears to imply the only promises are the ones you cannot see, such as a cleansed soul and a future heaven.
-Even if these eternal promises are superior, for example compared to a healing promise today, then it is a point of non-irrelevant to the argument.
+Even if these eternal promises are superior, for example compared to a healing promise today, then it is a point of irrelevance to the argument.
 It is a red-herring.
 A promise is a promise.
-Christian ethics is God’s commandments.
+Christian ethics are God’s commands.
 The Scripture commands us to seek them all.
 God was sovereign when He made promises, whether about heaven or healing.
 It is unbelief.
 It is disobedience to not seek any one promise God has commanded us to seek.
 Do they expect to escape God’s judgment?

 This is obvious, but for some it needs to be said, I guess.
 To exclude promises of God is to exclude them.
 Therefore, if there are 10 promises and one kills 6 of them so that only 4 remain, then their gospel is defective, being based upon human speculation.
 Thus, Mohler’s poverty gospel promises too little.
 He is guilty of the same thing he condemns in others.
 How can theologians be so stupid?